yancyribbens/yancylol/_posts/2021-12-22-screen-brightness.markdown

 acpi_video_load="YES"
 {% endhighlight %}

-Lastly, there are two nobs for setting the brightness depending on if the computer is plugged in or running on bats.
+Lastly, there are two knobs for setting the brightness depending on if the computer is plugged in or running on bats.
 For myself I just set these both to 100 since that seems to be my default (volume 11/10).
 To adjust these settings, I add the following to `/etc/sysctl.conf`:

 {% highlight shell %}
 hw.acpi.video.lcd0.economy=100